Janison: Standoffs loom as midterms near

 “This ‘deal’ with ZTE may keep them from selling to Iran and North Korea,” Sen. Marco Rubio (R-Fla.) tweeted.
 “That’s good.
 But it will do nothing to keep us safe from corporate and national security espionage.”

-As polarizing as the matters of ZTE, Dreamer status and metal imports seem to be, each represents a relatively small slice of the immigration, trade and security issues facing the nation.
+As polarizing as the matters of ZTE, DREAM Act status and metal imports seem to be, each represents a relatively small slice of the immigration, trade and security issues facing the nation.
 Reaching consensus and taking sweeping action are still elusive for the Republicans in charge.

 Comments